folbo/G1ANT.Docs/g1ant-language/02-language-basics.md

 Here in G1ANT we love variables and we decided to show our affection by adding hearts to them.
 So, if you want to declare or use a variable, you have to insert a heart symbol followed by the name of a variable: `♥number`.

 The special character ♥ is the prefix for all variables in G1ANT.Language.
 You can enter this symbol by pressing **Ctrl+4**, clicking on its icon in the toolbar or selecting it from `Insert/♥ Variable` menu.
-For those more experienced: it&apos;s like `$` in PHP language.
+For those more experienced: it's like `$` in PHP language.

 ### Example